Previous dayFebruary 10, 2026Next day

 9.3 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 8 km NNW of Meadow Lakes, Alaska on February 10, 2026, with origin time 21:16 UTC.
+February 10, 2026 brought a magnitude 2.3 earthquake 8 km NNW of Meadow Lakes, Alaska, logged at 21:16 UTC.
 Coming 1 hours after a magnitude 4.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 9.3 km below the surface, classifying it as shallow crustal.
+At a depth of 9.3 km, the event was shallow crustal.
 Coordinates: 61.703°, -149.636°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10